 Best for Forgetful Seniors

-The team at QMedic has extensive knowledge when it comes to technology- the company was founded by a team of scientists from the Massachusetts Institute of Technology.
-The group of experts used their educational background and extensive knowledge in the sciences to inform their range of devices.
+QMedic was founded by a team of scientists from the Massachusetts Institute of Technology.
+The group uses their extensive knowledge in the sciences to inform their range of devices.
 The company currently offers two in-home device options and one mobile device.

 Who QMedic Is Best For

 QMedic does not charge any one-time startup fees.
-There are no hidden activation, device, or installation fees, and shipping is included for all customers, even those who choose the monthly payment plan.
-Additionally, QMedic offers several extra features that go beyond emergency monitoring free of cost for users.
-The only thing QMedic customers are ever charged for is their monthly monitoring service, keeping things simple and affordable.
+There are no hidden activation, device, or installation fees.
+And, shipping is included for all customers, even those who choose the monthly payment plan.
+QMedic also offers several extra features, such as activity and compliance monitoring, free of cost for users.
+QMedic only charges customers for monthly monitoring service, keeping things simple and affordable.

 Plans and Starting Costs